Hubert Beckers

 Hubert Karl Philipp Beckers (4 November 1806 – 10 March 1889) was a German philosopher known chiefly as an expositor of the philosophy of Schelling.

 He was born at Munich, and studied at the university there.
-In 1832 he was appointed professor of philosophy at the Lyceum at Dillingen, and in 1847 professor of philosophy at the University of Munich.
-In 1853 he became a member of the Bavarian Academy of Sciences.
+In 1832, he was appointed professor of philosophy at the Lyceum at Dillingen, and in 1847 professor of philosophy at the Ludwig-Maximilians-Universität München.
+In 1853, he became a member of the Bavarian Academy of Sciences.